2023 information

 What amenities are available to my support driver at the summit?

 The Sherman Adams building at the summit is open for the season.
 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, and the Mount Washington Observatory and its museum.
+Do NOT plan to spend the entire time in the building.
+Those who 'set up camp' inside for an extended period of time will be asked to leave.
+Your car is your primary shelter during your time at the summit.

 What is at the summit for the racers?

 Portable toilets, water, commemorative fleece blankets, finisher medals, and first aid are available at the finish on the summit.
 You should be prepared with additional food, water/energy drinks and warm, dry clothing in your support driver's car.
+There will be 5 gallon bottles of water to refill water bottles.
+Cups will not be provided nor will there be individual plastic bottles of water for environmental reasons.

 Will there be a ride share meeting place?